Mohammedr4/fastapi-creative-approval/README.md

 pytest

-The Rules I Implemented
+The Rules I Chose

-The brief asked me to choose 2-3 rules from the policy docs.
-I went with these because they seemed like the most practical and impactful checks I could build reliably.
+The brief asked for 2-3 rules from the policy docs.
+My thinking was to pick a few that would have a real impact and could be built reliably.

-1. File Size Limit (10MB):
+1. File Size Limit (10MB)

+Source: Global Outdoor Copy Approval Guidelines

-This was a hard technical requirement from the Global Outdoor guidelines.
-If a file is too big for their ad servers, it's an automatic REJECT.
+Justification: This was a technical requirement from their guidelines.
+If a file is too big for the ad servers, it's not going to work, so this is an immediate REJECT.

-2. 16:9 Aspect Ratio:
+2. 16:9 Aspect Ratio

+Source: Global Outdoor Copy Approval Guidelines

-The same document mentioned 16:9 for digital screens.
-I check for this to catch distorted images, but I made it a REQUIRES_REVIEW since other formats might still be okay in some cases.
+Justification: The same document mentioned 16:9 for digital screens.
+I check for this to catch distorted images, but I made it a REQUIRES_REVIEW since other formats might still be valid in some contexts.

-3. Low Contrast:
+3. Low Contrast

+Source: ASA CAP Code (UK)

-To act as a proxy for legibility (from the ASA code), I built a simple check to flag images that are low-contrast or "washed out."
-This also triggers a REQUIRES_REVIEW.
+Justification: The ASA code talks a lot about clarity.
+To act as a proxy for legibility, I built a simple check to flag images that are "washed out."
+This also triggers a REQUIRES_REVIEW for a human to make the final call.

-My Design Choices
+Design Decisions & Trade-offs

-My main goal was to build a solid, well-tested solution that fit the ~2 hour scope.
-This meant making some pragmatic choices.
+My main goal was to build a solution that respected the ~2 hour scope.
+That meant being practical from the start.
-- Simplifications:
-My contrast check uses a simple standard deviation calculation.
-It's a quick and effective way to get a result without adding heavy dependencies or complex image analysis.
-It gets the job done.

-- Optional Features:
+My core design decision was to keep the rules engine predictable.
+I focused on measurable rules from the documents, rather than trying to interpret vague concepts that would need ML.
+This approach keeps the service simple.

+The main trade-off was with the contrast check.
+A truly accurate "legibility" detector is complex, so I chose a simple standard deviation heuristic.
+It's a pragmatic simplification that effectively flags the most obvious cases and keeps the service easy to maintain.

-I decided to add the optional features because they make the project feel more complete.
-The improved OpenAPI docs make the API easier to use, and the /metrics endpoint is a good first step towards real-world monitoring.
+I decided to add an optional feature of metrics, as they make the API more professional.
+The /metrics endpoint is a simple way to monitor the service.

-- If I Had More Time:
-The first thing I'd do is move the rule thresholds (like the contrast value) into a config file or environment variables so they aren't hard-coded.
-After that, I would add structured logging for every decision the API makes.
+What I’d do next: The first thing I'd do is move the rule thresholds (e.g., LOW_CONTRAST_THRESHOLD) from hard-coded values into a config file or environment variables.
+That would make the service more flexible.
+After that, I would add structured logging for each decision.